noahlaux/tagimator/readme.md

 ## Features

-* Easy to use step based transitions (just basic HTML knowledge needed)
+* Easy to use step based transitions (just basic HTML knowledge needed).
 * Dead simple setup, include a javascript file, execute one command and BAM!
-* Minified version comes build in with advanced features like [easing](http://jqueryui.com/demos/effect/#easing)
+* Minified version comes build in with advanced features like [easing](http://jqueryui.com/demos/effect/#easing).
-* Uses GPU accelerated transitions where possible for great perfomance across platforms (Mobile too!)
+* Uses GPU accelerated transitions where possible for great perfomance across platforms (Mobile too!).
 * Download or build your own custom transision based on [jQuery UI effects plugins](http://jqueryui.com/demos/effect/) standard.
 The current available fx options are provided with the project for your convinience.

-* Uses standard 'data' attributes, so no messy warnings in your IDE
+* Uses standard 'data' attributes, so no messy warnings in your IDE.
 * Oh did I mention it works splendid in all browsers you throw at it ???

 ## Quick start